VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Profile/Objects/RequestRegistrationType.md

 # RequestRegistrationType

-The `RequestRegistrationType` represents a registration request.
+This type represents a registration request.

 ## Fields